 Mount the New Distributor on the Engine

-Mark the new distributor in the same places as the old part to ensure you replace it in the same position.
+Mark the new replacement distributor in the same places as the old part to ensure you replace it in the same position.
 Next reattach the part to the engine, observing that all the marks line up before going ahead and screwing all the bolts back in place needed to hold the part in its seating.
 Leave the bolts loose enough to allow readjustment of the rotor configuration.

 Replace the Cap and Reconnect Wires